metamathstudios/chatr-by-metamath/README.md

   - [ ] Make message history persistent (Cookies).
   - [ ] Extend token transfer to DAI tokens.
   - [ ] Create a Login window, abstracting HOPR node configuration and launching on demand nodes to non-tech-savvy users.
   - [ ] Currenty, aliases are stored locally.
-HOPR api support setting, reading and deleting peer alias and will be implemented soo.
+HOPR api support setting, reading and deleting peer alias and will be implemented soon.

   🚨 Chatr is an open-source project, if you would like to make suggestions or contribute to the project, feel free to create a new PR